Pokrovskoye-Streshnevo: The estate today

-In 1970, the Research Institute of Civil Aviation has been located here.
+In 1970, the Research Institute of Civil Aviation was here.
 In the 1980s, it belonged to Aeroflot, who had plans to build a reception center for civil aviation here.

 In 1979, in accordance with the historical and architectural plan of Moscow, the entire Pokrovskoye-Streshnevo (Pokrovskoye-Glebovo) area was declared a protected area.
 At the same time, the restoration of the estate buildings began: the main house, the fence, and the corner tower, part of which collapsed in the winter of 1983-1984 were worked on.

 In March 1992, the estate survived a serious fire.
 After a fire in the main house in 1992, restoration began.
 The old part of the house was restored to its original form from the 1800s, and the project was described as building a "cheap case for a diamond," according to the restorers.
 Approximately half of the restoration work has been completed.
-In the mid 1990s, the estate church as restored.
+In the mid 1990s, the estate church was restored.
 Also in the mid 1990s, the greenhouse was completely restored.
 Nevertheless, due to a change in ownership, the work was interrupted, and the palace and buildings were again abandoned.
 The greenhouse was demolished again.

 In November 2003, Aeroflot sold the estate to the company StroyArsenal for $2.8 million.
-However, in 2006, the Property Management Agency filed a lawsuit against Aeroflot and StroyArsenal to declare the sale and purchase of this territory invalid.
+However, in 2006, the Property Management Agency filed a lawsuit against Aeroflot and StroyArsenal to declare the sale and purchase invalid.
 On March 29, 2006, the court ruled against the Federal Property Management Agency, but the Agency appealed and on July 19, 2006 that decision was reversed.
 The court ruled to withdraw the property purchased by StroyArsenal and transfer it to the Federal Property Management Agency.
 The High Court of Arbitration upheld the decision.